Want To Be An Author?

 I can’t really give you a set fee for projects in general.
 Projects aren’t general — they’re individual.
 A six-page business article is different from a six hundred page memoir or novel.
 And a six-page article that requires no research isn’t the same as one that requires three weeks of research.

-But I like clients to know the average costs of hiring a ghostwriter.
+But I like clients to know the average costs of hiring a ghostwriter, and also what existing prices are on the fair market.
 One of the best places for that is the Wikipedia’s ghostwriting page.
-The Remuneration section (as 0f October 7, 2015) says:
+The Remuneration section (as of August 1, 2018) says:

 How much do I charge?
 Well, generally, that depends.
 I have done charity projects for very good causes for nothing.
 I have also worked for Fortune 100 companies.
 That was not for nothing.
 My most recent book project clocked in at $20,000 for 100 pages.
 That isn’t atypical.
 I should add that I am virtually unique among copywriters in supplying an entire promotional and publication package along with the text itself.
 Sometimes that’s part of the price, sometimes it’s negotiated separately.